Azure/AppService/_posts/2021-07-03-Linux-container-from-ACR-with-private-endpoint.md

 ```

 ### Using a custom private registry
 App Service also support pulling from a custom private registry using the v2 API.
-If you are using a custom private registry such as [Docker Registry](https://docs.docker.com/registry/), there are no specific changes you need to make except ensure that the registry is reachable and DNS resolvable from the integration VNet.
+If you are using a custom private registry such as [Docker Registry](https://docs.docker.com/registry/), there are no specific changes you need to make except ensure that the registry is reachable and DNS resolvable from the integration virtual network.
 Setting up a custom private registry depends on the chosen product and platform.
 Simple test configuration can be setup using App Service to actually host the registry and protect it with a private endpoint.
 Other apps can then pull from this registry.

 To set up a custom private registry in the existing setup: